retrocomputacion/retrobbs/readme.md

 *RetroBBS* is written in *Python3* and uses several 3rd party modules to provide a rich, multimedia online experience for 8-bit computers.

-Even though this is the third rewrite of this script, it is still in an early development stage, expect to find many bugs and ugly/non-pythonic code inside.</br>
+Originally written specifically for the PETSCII character set used in Commodore computers, from v0.50 the BBS transitioned to neutral encoding, slowly removing hard-coded PETSCII strings and C64 format images.
+Making support of other retro platforms possible.

-Starting from v0.50 the BBS is transitioning to neutral encoding, slowly removing hard-coded PETSCII strings and C64 format images.
-With the goal of supporting other retro platforms.
+v0.60 introduces support for many normal, non-Turbo65K compatible terminals.
+Getting RetroBBS closer to a standard BBS, but there's still ways to go.

 ---